 The Attorney General's Office (AGO) enforces the public construction bidding laws.
-The AGO's Bid Unit allegations of violations and rendering decisions regarding its findings.
+The AGO's Bid Unit hears allegations of violations and renders decisions regarding its findings.

 The AGO's Bid Unit has the specific jurisdiction to enforce the following public bidding laws (the "Bid Laws"):

 - M.G.L. c.
 30, § 39M. — Public works construction (horizontal construction, such as, bridges, roads, sewer lines)

 - M.G.L. c.
 7C, §§ 44-58. — Designer selection (selection of the engineer or architect on a public building contract)

 - M.G.L. c.
 149, § 44A-H — Public building construction (vertical construction, such as, schools, libraries)